-All Primary 1-3 children will have a reading book that will be changed weekly or more often, depending on the group.
+All Primary 4-7 children will have a group reading book that stays at school for reading lessons.
+They will also have a library book of their choice for reading for enjoyment that will come home.
 They should bring this book to school every day.
-They will be asked to try and read with an adult or older sibling every day if possible or at least 4 times a week.
-Sometimes they may also be given a reading task to complete and this will come home with their reading book.
+They will be asked to try and read with to an adult or independently daily or at least 4 times a week.
+They will be given a termly grid of reading tasks to consolidate their comprehension skills.
+We would ask that they complete at least one task from the reading grid each week.